Pedro Aguilera » U.S. History

 Classroom Management Plan:

-- Any student that expresses profanity, drug use, obscene gestures, aggressiveness or being disrespectful toward other students or myself will be removed from the meeting and will receive a phone call home.
+Any student that expresses profanity, drug use, obscene gestures, aggressiveness or being disrespectful toward other students, staff, or myself will be informed that their behavior is not school appropriate and a follow-up conversation to address the issue.

-- Parents will be contacted if a student is not attending classes, participating in class, not turning in work, or are in danger of failing the class.
+Parents will be contacted if a student is not attending classes, participating in class, not turning in work, or are in danger of failing the class.
+This will be done by phone and/or e-mail.

-Note: Each violation and incident will be documented on Synergy.
-Depending on the severity of the incident, parents might be contacted and/or administrative action might be required.
+Note: Each violation and incident will be documented under the “Notes” in Synergy.
+Depending on the severity of the incident, it may require me to simply address it in class, or parents and the administration team might be contacted through a referral.

 Grading Scale:

 Note: Passing U.S. History class is very simple.
-If a student is failing, it is most likely because they are not turning in their work.
-This is either because they are absent quite often or they are not using their time wisely in class.
+If a student is failing, it is most likely because they are simply not turning in their work (or absent / not present to do the work in class).

 Assignments: